Diamondbacks vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (10-6) will take the mound for the Braves, his 19th start of the season.
+- Spencer Strider (11-3) will take the mound for the Braves, his 20th start of the season.

+- He has earned a quality start 11 times in 19 starts this season.

-- Morton will look to finish five or more innings for the seventh start in a row.
+- Strider has pitched five or more innings in six straight games and will look to extend that streak.

-- In 18 appearances this season, he has finished four without allowing an earned run.
+- He has made 19 appearances and finished four of them without allowing an earned run.

 |Opponent